aws/aws-cdk/packages/@aws-cdk/aws-ses/README.md

 });
 ```

-Use `addEventDestination()` to send email sending events to Amazon SNS or Amazon CloudWatch:
+Use `addEventDestination()` to publish email sending events to Amazon SNS or Amazon CloudWatch:

 ```ts
 declare const myConfigurationSet: ses.ConfigurationSet;